 - Specific-Issue Test: This type of test is used to determine the truthfulness of a particular incident or statement.
 The examiner will ask specific questions related to the incident.

-- Periodic Screening: This type of test is similar to pre-employment screening but is used on employees who are already working for a company.
+- Periodic Screening: This kind of test is similar to pre-employment screening but is used on employees who are already working for a company.
 Periodic screening is used to ensure that employees are continuing to meet the company’s standards and are not engaging in any behavior that could be detrimental to the company.

-- Quality Control: This type of test is used to ensure the accuracy of information provided by employees in certain industries.
+- Quality Control: This type is used to ensure the accuracy of information provided by employees in certain industries.
 For example, employees who work in the pharmaceutical or financial industries may be required to take a polygraph test to ensure that they are following protocols and not engaging in any unethical behavior.

 Who will administer your exam?